andrewebb91/Capstone/README.md

 These applications helped shaped my coding career and really look forward to continue on this path to become a coder and UX/UI designer one day.

-_Bold_ This is only the beginning as I plan to keep improving learning different languages and technologies in this world of computers.
+_This is only the beginning as I plan to keep improving learning different languages and technologies in this world of computers._